Doom Patrol: Grant Morrison's Doom Patrol (volume 2, part 2)

 Over the course of the series, Morrison dedicated some issues to parody and homage.
 Willoughby Kipling led the Doom Patrol on a parody of the Brujería story arc of Swamp Thing: A Murder of Crows in issues #31–32.
 Issue #42 featured the origin of Flex Mentallo, who was supposed to be the character in the Charles Atlas ad.
 A belated lawsuit from the Charles Atlas Company showed that DC was protected under Fair Use doctrine in addition to an expired statute of limitations.
-Issue #53 featured a dream sequence that mimicked the Stan Lee/Jack Kirby Fantastic Four, borrowing plot points both from the Galactus Trilogy (FF #48–50) and FF #51, "This Man, This Monster."
+Issue #53 featured a dream sequence that mimicked the Stan Lee/Jack Kirby Fantastic Four, borrowing plot points from "The Galactus Trilogy" (FF #48–50) and FF #51, "This Man...
+This Monster!".
 A 1992 special called Doom Force was released as a one-shot and was meant to mimic and parody the X-Force book by Rob Liefeld.
 Issue #45 parodied Marvel's Punisher and Alan Moore in a satire called the Beard Hunter, a perpetually clean-shaven serial killer who murders bearded men and targets the Chief.

 Morrison's villains were extremely unusual and strange, even by Doom Patrol's eccentric standards.
 For example: